FavourOzioma/LITA-CAPSTONE-PROJECT/README.md

 1. Excel; it contains an analysed data that talks about the average of the data.
 2. SQL; It also contains an analysed data but in a different format due to the data tool used.
-3. Power BI; It contains data cleaning and visualisation of data, visualising of data makes it more attractive to to want to know more about it, and it makes it beautiful to behold as well when you use the right colours.
+3. Power BI; It contains data cleaning and visualisation of data, visualising of data makes it more attractive to want to know more about it, and it makes it beautiful to behold as well when you use the right colours.